Quality, Clinical Practice Guidelines, and Medical Necessity

 We strive to meet the highest quality and safety standards.

-- To improve the health status of PruittHealth Premier Members.
+- Improving the health status of PruittHealth Premier Members.

-- To ensure access to high quality and safe health care services in the PruittHealth Premier service area.
+- Ensuring access to high quality and safe health care services in the PruittHealth Premier service area.

-For more information about the PruittHealth Premier Quality program, please call Member Services at 1-844-224-3659 (TTY 711).
+For more information about the PruittHealth Premier Quality program, please call Member Services.
 Calls to this number are free.

 Clinical Practice Guidelines